 As Ltl Acorn extend their range of wildlife trail cameras it can become more confusing when choosing which camera model is best for your application so here is a short & basic explanation of the main differences and key features of the various models:

-Ltl Acorn 5210A – at the time of updating this post (July 2018) this is still the best selling model in the range, will cost you a bit less money than the others too.
-It doesn’t offer as much night vision range as the 5310, 5610 or 6310 series cameras with less infrared leds built in but dependent upon your application this is not always a bad thing.
+Ltl Acorn 5210A – at the time of updating this post this model is still the best selling wildlife camera in the range, will cost you a bit less money than the others too.
+It doesn’t offer as much night vision range as the 5310, 5610 or 6210 series cameras as it has less infrared leds built in but dependent upon your application this is not always a bad thing.
 Offers 1080P video and audio recording.
 Has the capacity to hold 8 AA batteries.
 SD card capacity is 16G maximum.
 Infrared brightness adjustment feature built in.
 Timer recording to allow the user to set the camera to record only between certain times of day.

 Ltl Acorn 5310A – the 5310A series cameras has all the features of the 5210A mentioned above but with about double the infrared leds and so double the night vision power, plus you can adjust the brightness of the infrared if you are having white out issues in your night time videos/photos.
 Useful for applications when your planned camera location is further away from your likely subject area.
 Offers 1080P video & audio and can hold a maximum of 8 AA batteries.
 SD card capacity is 16G maximum.
 Also available with a wide angle lens (mentioned below).
 All of the Ltl Acorn cameras also have Timer recording to allow the user to set the camera to record only between certain times of day.